 Figure6.
-Example of implementation of diversity, based on genres never watched by a user, and a print of the interface part of “Lucky wheel”.
+Example of implementation of diversity, based on genres never watched by a user, and a print of the interface part of the “Lucky wheel”.
 The prediction score was based on SVD (Single Value Decomposition).

-The goal of the recommender is increase audience metrics.
-Crafting content that connects with its preferred audience requires understanding audience objectives and how these objectives match enterprise goals.
+The goal of the recommender is to increase the audience metrics.
+Crafting content that connects with its preferred audience requires an understanding of the audience objectives as well as how these objectives match enterprise goals.
 Starting by aligning with your audience personas, use trend data to trace the lifecycle of a customer and their content needs.

 3.2 Metrics

-On the other side of the interface there is a company that need some metrics to measure the success of the recommender, not only based on users perspective but in business as well.
+On the other side of the interface there is a company that needs some metrics to measure the success of the recommender not only based on users perspective but also from a business standpoint.
 For example, users metrics: diversity, engagement and satisfaction.